 Check out our WildCAT volunteer team here for more information on how to get involved with Cascadia’s grassroots resistance to this project.

-Currently, public comment periods for the Army Corp of Engineers and Oregon’s Department of Environmental Quality water quality permits are open!
-Contribute your voice to the chorus in opposition to this project.
+Public comment periods for the Army Corp of Engineers and Oregon’s Department of Environmental Quality water quality permits closed in August.
+The DEQ received over 42,000 comments against the project!

 For more information specifically on: